leon4rd/test/README.md

-## Why did the barber win the race?
-He took a short cut.
+## Some people eat light bulbs.
+They say it's a nice light snack.